Where to Run

 Time to drive from Coffs Harbour: 0 minutes

-Description: Solitary Islands Coastal Walk is a 60km signposted track, predominately on beach, from Red Rock to Bonville Headland.
-This route takes in the formed paths and trails of this route close to Coffs Harbour.
+Description: Solitary Islands Coastal Walk is a 60km route with lighthouse markers, predominately on beach, from Red Rock to Bonville Headland.
+This run takes in the formed paths and trails of this route closer to Coffs Harbour.

-Starting from the iconic Coffs Harbour Jetty (or alternatively from Macauleys Headland carpark for a shorter route), this route follows the lighthouse markers of the Solitary Islands Coastal Walk north to Korora Beach and returns the same way.
+Starting from the iconic Coffs Harbour Jetty (or alternatively from Macauleys Headland carpark), follows the lighthouse markers of the Solitary Islands Coastal Walk north to Korora Beach and return the same way.

 Once at Korora Beach, you could continue going further, although the route then mostly follows the beaches and involves a creek crossing at Moonee Beach.